project-flogo/rules/README.md

 Each rule creates its own evaluation plan or a network.
 Multiple rules collectively form the rule network

 Tuples can be created using `NewTuple` and then setting its properties.
-The tuple is then `Assert`-ed into the `RuleSession` and this triggers rule evaluations.
+The tuple is then `Assert`-ed into the rule session and this triggers rule evaluations.
 A tuple can be `Retract`ed from the rule session to take it out of play for rules evaluations.

 ## Usage